Domesday Book: Content and organisation

-Domesday Book encompasses two independent works (originally, in two physical volumes): "Little Domesday" (covering Norfolk, Suffolk, and Essex), and "Great Domesday" (covering much of the remainder of England – except for lands in the north that later became Westmorland, Cumberland, Northumberland, and the County Palatine of Durham – and parts of Wales bordering, and included within, English counties).
+Domesday Book encompasses two independent works (originally in two physical volumes): "Little Domesday" (covering Norfolk, Suffolk, and Essex), and "Great Domesday" (covering much of the remainder of England—except for lands in the north that later became Westmorland, Cumberland, Northumberland, and the County Palatine of Durham—and parts of Wales bordering and included within English counties).
 Space was left in Great Domesday for a record of the City of London and Winchester, but they were never written up.
-Other areas of modern London were then in Middlesex, Surrey, Kent, and Essex, and have their place in Domesday Book's treatment of those counties.
-Most of Cumberland and Westmorland and the entirety of the County Palatine of Durham and Northumberland were omitted.
+Other areas of modern London were then in Middlesex, Surrey, Kent, and Essex and have their place in Domesday Book's treatment of those counties.
+Most of Cumberland, Westmorland, and the entirety of the County Palatine of Durham and Northumberland were omitted.
 They did not pay the national land tax called the geld, and the framework for Domesday Book was geld assessment lists.

-"Little Domesday" – so named because its format is physically smaller than its companion's – is more detailed than Great Domesday.
-In particular it includes the numbers of livestock on the home farms (demesnes) of lords, but not peasant livestock.
-It represents an earlier stage in processing the results of the Domesday Survey, before the drastic abbreviation and rearrangement undertaken by the scribe of Great Domesday Book.
+"Little Domesday", so named because its format is physically smaller than its companion's, is more detailed than Great Domesday.
+In particular, it includes the numbers of livestock on the home farms (demesnes) of lords, but not peasant livestock.
+It represents an earlier stage in processing the results of the Domesday Survey before the drastic abbreviation and rearrangement undertaken by the scribe of Great Domesday Book.

 Both volumes are organised into a series of chapters (literally "headings", from Latin caput, "a head") listing the manors held by each named tenant-in-chief directly from the king.
 Tenants-in-chief included bishops, abbots and abbesses, barons from Normandy, Brittany, and Flanders, minor French serjeants, and English thegns.
 The richest magnates held several hundred manors typically spread across England, though some large estates were highly concentrated.
-For example, Baldwin the Sheriff had one hundred and seventy-six manors in Devon and four nearby in Somerset and Dorset.
+For example, Baldwin the Sheriff had 176 manors in Devon and four nearby in Somerset and Dorset.
 Tenants-in-chief held variable proportions of their manors in demesne, and had subinfeudated to others, whether their own knights (often tenants from Normandy), other tenants-in-chief of their own rank, or members of local English families.
-Manors were generally listed within each chapter by the hundred or wapentake in which they lay, hundreds (wapentakes in eastern England) being the second tier of local government within the counties.
+Manors were generally listed within each chapter by the hundred or wapentake (in eastern England), the second tier of local government under the counties, in which they lay.

 Each county's list opened with the king's demesne, which had possibly been the subject of separate inquiry.
-Under the feudal system, the king was the only true "owner" of land in England, by virtue of his allodial title.
+Under the feudal system, the king was the only true "owner" of land in England by virtue of his allodial title.
 He was thus the ultimate overlord, and even the greatest magnate could do no more than "hold" land from him as a tenant (from the Latin verb tenere, "to hold") under one of the various contracts of feudal land tenure.
-Holdings of bishops followed, then of the abbeys and religious houses, then of lay tenants-in-chief and lastly the king's serjeants (servientes), and thegns.
+Holdings of bishops followed, then of abbeys and religious houses, then of lay tenants-in-chief, and lastly the king's serjeants (servientes) and thegns.